 The church is open for in person services, remember Face Masks are mandatory.
-There will be a 8:30 AM Bible Study, 9:30 AM English Service and a 11:00AM Hispanic Service.
+There will be a 8:00 AM Service, 9:30 AM Service and a 11:00AM Hispanic Service.
 Communion will be on the 1st, and 3rd Sundays of the month.
-For those who choose to stay home we will be doing Facebook Live at our 9:30AM service and on the 1st and 3rd Sundays there will be a Drive thru communion From 7PM to 7:30PM at Apostles.
+For those who choose to stay home we will be doing Facebook Live at our 9:30AM service and on the 1st and 3rd Sundays there will be a Drive thru communion From 5PM to 5:30PM at Apostles.

 As we meet again in person at Apostles for worship, I would like to review some precautions to take that are safety steps to reduce the risk of the spread of the COVID-19 virus.
 These precautions are a change for us.
 We are following these guidelines to show love and respect for each other in preventing the spread of the COVID-19 virus.
 We know the virus spreads in droplets from the respiratory tract during breathing, talking, coughing, sneezing and singing.
 Everything we are putting in place is done to minimize the spread of the virus.
 The church is clean, safe and prepared for service mindful of the health needs of everyone.
 Frequently touched surfaces will be wiped down between each service.